Keith Rayner (bishop)

-Education and ordained ministry
+Life and career

-He was educated at the Church of England Grammar School, Brisbane, Queensland (now known as the Anglican Church Grammar School and popularly called "Churchie"). and the University of Queensland.
+Rayner was educated at the Church of England Grammar School, Brisbane, Queensland (now known as the Anglican Church Grammar School and popularly called "Churchie"). and the University of Queensland.
 He was ordained priest in 1953.

 His first post was as chaplain at St Francis' Theological College, Brisbane, followed by Queensland incumbencies in Sunnybank and Wynnum, during which time he completed his doctoral thesis on the history of Anglicanism within the Anglican Diocese of Brisbane.

-In 1969 Rayner became the Bishop of Wangaratta, Victoria: he was consecrated a bishop on 24 June at St Paul's Cathedral, Melbourne.
+In 1969, Rayner became the Bishop of Wangaratta, Victoria: he was consecrated a bishop on 24 June at St Paul's Cathedral, Melbourne.
 In 1975 he was translated to the see of Adelaide, South Australia as its archbishop.
 During his time in Adelaide he was appointed to be an officer of the Order of Australia.

 From 1990 to 1999, he was Archbishop of Melbourne.
 He was widely appreciated for his "masterly presidential style" and as a preacher.
 From 1989 to 1991, he served as Acting Primate of Australia, and between 1991 and 1999 he was the Primate of Australia.
+While archbishop and primate he supported the ordination of women to the priesthood and ordained the first women priests in the Diocese of Melbourne in 1992.

+Rayner died on 12 January 2025, at the age of 95.